Inside Passage Cruise at a Glance

 For travelers comfortable with a small aircraft, a floatplane tour over Misty Fiords National Monument — 2.3 million acres of sheer granite walls, waterfalls, and wilderness with no roads — is one of the most extraordinary experiences available anywhere in Alaska.
 The floatplane typically lands on a remote lake for 20 minutes before flying back.
 Weight limits and step-aboard requirements apply — check with the operator in advance.
 An extraordinary option for active senior travelers.

-Check weight limits Extraordinary for active seniors
+Extraordinary for active seniors

 Juneau